BH120 - Bachelor of Engineering (Software Engineering) (Honours)

 • COSC2299 Software Engineering: Process and Tools, you will learn phases of the software engineering life cycle include specialised processes and tools to ensure that real-world projects, both large and small, are delivered in a quality manner under financial constraints using processes and tools.
 The type of WIL activities involved in this course include a substantial team project to develop a practical software product, using modern Software Engineering processes and reflective practice, and standard industry tools for code management, testing, and continuous integration and deployment.

-Engineering Professional Practice Module
+Engineering Professional Practice (EPP) Module

 *Top of page